EBIvariation/vcf-validator/README.md

 ##### Compression libraries

-You will need to install the bzip2 and zlib headers.
-For Ubuntu Users, the required packages' names are `libbz2-dev` and `zlib1g-dev`.
+You will need to install the bzip2 and zlib development packages.
+For Ubuntu users, these are `libbz2-dev` and `zlib1g-dev`.

 ##### Boost